 - Applicants who are offered admission to this category and who do not have appropriate test scores in English and math who wish to take an English or a mathematics course will be required to take a placement examination prior to enrollment.
 Based on the results of this assessment, these applicants may be required to successfully complete basic or developmental courses prior to enrolling in degree credit courses.

-- Applicants in the non-degree category are NOT ELIGIBLE to receive federal financial aid.
+- Applicants in the non-degree category are generally not eligible for federal financial aid unless admitted into an approved undergraduate certificate program.

 - Applicants under 21 who complete their high school work during the calendar year in which they seek admission will not be considered in the non-degree category.